eProsima/Integration-Service/README.md

 protocol to the *Integration System* infrastructure, which automatically provides the new protocol with communication capabilities towards all of the aforementioned middlewares and protocols.

-For more information, please refer to the [System Handle creation tutorial](<!-- TODO: ADD LINK TO SH CREATION TUTORIAL -->) available in the official documentation.
+For more information, please refer to the [System Handle user manual](https://integration-service.docs.eprosima.com/en/latest/user_manual/systemhandle/sh.html#) and [System Handle API reference](https://integration-service.docs.eprosima.com/en/latest/api_reference/core/systemhandle/api_systemhandle.html) sections, available in the official documentation.

 # Compilation flags